markatwork1/Firstdrafts/Uniswap Weekly Update 5-11-21.md

 | Uniswap is recommended to do cross chain DEX | Proposal Discussion | [Discuss](https://gov.uniswap.org/t/uniswap-is-recommended-to-do-cross-chain-dex/14682)

 ### Ongoing Discussions

-Ongoing discussions are threads that started before the week of the update but were substantively added to during the week of the update.

 | Name          | Category      | Link   |
 | ------------- |:-------------:| :-----:|